 3 Step recovery plan

 While our economic problems on the surface may seem insurmountable and daunting in complexity only the supposed experts could possibly begin to understand, upstream economic innovation can erase that complexity and speed up our recovery in an easy to understand 3-step recovery program.

 - Step one on the road to recovery and to begin the world over again is a long overdue admittance of guilt.
 Not the guilt that stifles our resolve, but a guilt that describes the many red flags and the gigantic opportunity costs, incurred from the lies that led us to comfortably ignore reality.
 It is time for us to admit to the guilt of our self-imposed economic foolishness.
 The kind of guilt that builds strength and ends recurrence.

 - Step two is to develop a new economic framework under which recovery can take place, keeping in mind that such a framework incorporates the dimensions larger than our country alone, but of a new global meritocracy a growing connected world aspires to (with each country governing at their own pace).

-- Step three is to implement that framework to each domain – subject to the new rules of engagement – with the goal to promote renewable socioeconomic value each country aspires to, with the pragmatic specificity and flexibility needed to drive maximum self-governance and independence.
+- Step three is to implement that framework to each domain – subject to the new rules of engagement – with the goal to promote renewable social economic value each country aspires to, with the pragmatic specificity and flexibility needed to drive maximum self-governance and independence.